sheelabhadra/CarND-Traffic-Sign-Classifier/writeup.md

 To reduce overfitting, I used 2 dropout layers after the 2 fully connected layers.
 I also used dropout layers after the max-pooling layers after experimentation since it reduced overfitting further.
 I experimented with different values for the keep probability and 0.7 seemed to provide the best validation accuracy on my architecture.
 Due to time constraints, I couldn't experiment with different dropout rates for different layers which would have led to a more finely tuned network.

 **Which parameters were tuned?
 How were they adjusted and why?**
 I increased the number of epochs because the images were not as simple as handwritten digits with 10 classes.
 The traffic sign dataset contained 43 classes and the complexity of the images was also higher.
 To encode the information in this training set into the CNN required more nuber of epochs of training.
-After 10 epochs the validation set accuracy obtained was 93%, after 20 epochs the validation set accuracy increased to 95%, and after 50 epochs the validation set accuracy increased to 96.2%.
+After 10 epochs the validation set accuracy obtained was 93%, after 15 epochs it increased to 95%, and after 50 epochs it increased to 97.3%.
 This shows that the more number of epochs we train, the better the network learns the training data.

 **What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?**
 Convolution layers are useful if the data contains regional similarity i.e. the arrangement of data points gives us useful insight about the spatial information contained in the daata.
 Images particularly contain useful spatial information which is an important feature.
 Convolution layers help in extracting these features.